-Dutch Elm disease, one of the most destructive shade tree diseases in North America, is caused by a fungus spread by the elm bark beetle.
-First reported in the U.S in 1928, the disease is believed to have been brought over from the Netherlands in a shipment of logs.
+Dutch Elm was first reported in the U.S in 1928, the disease is believed to have been brought over from the Netherlands in a shipment of logs.
 Out of the 77 million elms in North America in 1930, over 75% had been lost by 1989.
 To this day, the Elm population across the United States is still battling this toxic disease.

-Dutch Elm Disease causes leaf wilting, curling and yellowing, premature leaf drop, and will eventually your tree.
+Dutch Elm Disease causes crown dieback and major discoloration of the outer layer of your trees, making them look dead.
+There can be signs of leaf wilting, curling and yellowing, premature leaf drop.
+It can eventually kill your tree.

 Learn More About Dutch Elm Disease